jlouis/dht/README.md

 * 2015-08-15: Increased the size of the token from 4 to 8 bytes.
 Protocol format has changed as a result.
 The old clients will fail to handle this correctly.
 Also, started using the Versions more correctly in the protocol.

+# Building

+The code relies on no additional modules but the standard Erlang/OTP implementation in order to ease its portability to other systems and injection into existing code bases.
+The code does require at least Erlang/OTP release 18 as it makes heavy use of the new time API.
+To handle older Erlang releases, some work is needed in the module `dht_time` to provide backporting capabilities.

+To build the code:

+	make

+This uses `erlang.mk` currently, but you can also execute:

+	rebar compile

+or

+	rebar3 compile

+which will also work on the project.

 # What is a DHT?

 A distributed hash table is a mapping from *identities* which are 256 bit numbers to a list of pairs, `[{IP, Port}]` on which the identity has been registered.
 The table is *distributed* by having a large number of nodes store small parts of the mapping each.
 Also, each node keeps a partial routing table in order to be able to find values.